What Is Pimento Cheese?

 - 1/4 teaspoon paprika (smoked paprika if you have it)

-- 3 Tbsp minced light green celery leaves
+- 3 tablespoons minced light green celery leaves

 1 Place the cream cheese into a food processor and pulse until lightly whipped.